My Home Page with Links to My Other

 made unjust accumulations in industries that provided products or services of

-that would have been put to better use elsewhere.
+value.
+The new monopolist provides distractions and transfers riches that could have been put to better use elsewhere.
 However, in Mr. Gates defense

 recommended.
 332p (H) 1996